yoriiis/tracking-manager/README.md

 ### `init`

-The `init` function parse the DOM to add event listeners on all `data-track` HTML element.
+Trigger a DOM parsing and add event listeners on all `data-track` HTML elements.

 ### `trackEvent` and `trackPageView`